Bonomo31/RatioWaveNet/README.md

-# RockNetA
+# RatioWaveNet

-RockNetA is a custom deep learning architecture designed for the classification of EEG signals in Motor Imagery (MI) tasks.
-Inspired by existing models like EEGNet and ATCNet, RockNetA introduces a lightweight CNN framework enhanced with residual connections, dropout, and optimized temporal feature extraction.
+RatioWaveNet is a custom deep learning architecture designed for the classification of EEG signals in Motor Imagery (MI) tasks.
+Inspired by existing models like EEGNet and ATCNet, RatioWaveNet introduces a lightweight CNN framework enhanced with residual connections, dropout, and optimized temporal feature extraction.

 Authors : Giuseppe Bonomo, Marco Siino, Rosario Sorbello

 University of Palermo, Italia

 ---
-In addition to the proposed [**RockNetA**](https://github.com/Bonomo31/RockNetA) model, the repository includes implementations of several other well-known EEG classification architectures in the `models.py` file, which can be used as baselines for comparison with RockNetA.
+In addition to the proposed [**RatioWaveNet**](https://github.com/Bonomo31/RatioWaveNet) model, the repository includes implementations of several other well-known EEG classification architectures in the `models.py` file, which can be used as baselines for comparison with RatioWaveNet.
 These include:

 - **ATCNet**:[paper](https://ieeexplore.ieee.org/document/9852687), [original code](https://github.com/Altaheri/EEG-ATCNet)
 - **EEGNet**:[paper](https://arxiv.org/abs/1611.08024), [original code](https://github.com/vlawhern/arl-eegmodels)